ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ```
 {: pre}

-In this example of creating resources for a HA-LVM file system on a shared storage volume, you create resources for LVM-activate and for the instance file system of the ASCS.
+In this example of creating resources for an HA-LVM file system on a shared storage volume, you create resources for LVM-activate and for the instance file system of the ASCS.

 ```sh
 pcs resource create ${sid}_fs_ascs${ASCS_nr}_lvm LVM-activate \